fitsumM12/PHP-COURSE/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+Credit @fitse.fani.
 Feel free to use and modify.

 ---